Buying Vs Renting in NYC: What’s Your Best Option?

 What Condition is the Home In?

-It can be great to buy a home that needs a little extra attention.
+Buying a home that needs a little extra attention can be significant.

-Usually, that comes with a lower sales price and sellers who are eager to have the property off their hands.
+Usually, that comes with a lower sales price and sellers eager to have the property off their hands.

 But ask yourself if you can commit to making the repairs the property needs and if you can afford to spend the time and money they might require.